Ensure that projects meet stakeholder expectations.

 Your Learning Objectives

-In PRM 613 Product Integration and Quality, you’ll examine various methods used to ensure a project meets the stakeholder needs for which it will be undertaken, including quality planning, quality assurance and quality control.
+In PRM 613 Project Quality and Quantitative Methods, you’ll examine various methods used to ensure a project meets the stakeholder needs for which it will be undertaken, including quality planning, quality assurance and quality control.

-- Identify quality standards relevant to the project.
+- Identify measurable quality standards relevant to the project.

-- Monitor specific project results against the quality standards.
+- Monitor and control specific project and product results against the quality standards.

 *Disclaimer: Course content and outcomes may vary and are subject to change without notice.